teknopaul/binjs/binjs/doc/api/Color.md

 ----------------------------

-## Import
+## Include

-You do not have to import this library it is included by default.
+You do not have to include this library it is included by default.

 ---------------------------